goreleaser/goreleaser/README.md

     - amd64
 ```

-This configuration specifies the build operating systems to Windows, Linux and MacOS using 64bit architecture, the name of the binaries is "drum-roll".
+This configuration specifies the build operating systems to Windows, Linux and MacOS using 64bit architecture, the name of the binaries is `drum-roll`.

 GoReleaser will then archive the result binaries of each Os/Arch into a separate file.
 The default format is `{{.BinaryName}}_{{.Os}}_{{.Arch}}`.
 You can change the archives name and format.
 You can also replace the OS and the Architecture with your own.